Saint Thomas Christians

 The Saint Thomas Christians, also called Syrian Christians of India, Marthoma Suriyani Nasrani, Malankara Nasrani, or Nasrani Mappila, are an ethno-religious community of Indian Christians in the state of Kerala (Malabar region), who, for the most part, employ the Eastern and Western liturgical rites of Syriac Christianity.
 They trace their origins to the evangelistic activity of Thomas the Apostle in the 1st century.
 The Saint Thomas Christians had been historically a part of the hierarchy of the Church of the East but are now divided into several different Eastern Catholic, Oriental Orthodox, Protestant, and independent bodies, each with their own liturgies and traditions.
-They are Malayalis and speak Malayalam.
+They are based in Kerala and they speak Malayalam.
 Nasrani or Nazarene is a Syriac term for Christians, who were among the first converts to Christianity in the Near East.